stargate/data-api/docs/jsonapi-spec.md

 NOTE: you can omit `_id` in the replacement document.
 If `_id` is in the replacement, it should be exactly equal to the `_id` in the database.
 But if `_id` was omitted, `findOneAndReplace` will use the existing document's `_id`.

+#### findOneAndReplace Command Limits

+If `<sort-clause>` is present, the maximum amount of documents that could be sorted using the in-memory sorting is 10,000.
+This limit is configurable using the [Operations configuration properties](./../CONFIGURATION.md#operations-configuration).

 #### findOneAndReplace Command Response

 | Response Elements | Description                                                                     |